 Broughton-in-Furness has a lovely range of thriving shops.
 Please think about buying in the town and in local independents rather than the big supermarkets.
-We have a wonderful butcher and greengrocer, an amazing bakery with café , a well stocked post office, award winning pubs and a good restaurant, Beswicks.
+We have a wonderful butcher and greengrocer, an amazing bakery with café , a well stocked post office, award winning pubs, and a great cafe.

 Run by Ian and Debbie Tyson, Melville Tyson’s is an institution in Broughton.
 Fresh, seasonal fruit and vegetables are always on display outside the shop.
 Award winning sausages, locally smoked bacon are sold along side Lake District lamb, pork and beef.
 There’s also a well stocked deli with hams, salami and roast chickens cooked on the premises.
 You can read a couple of posts about things they sell by clicking through these links: Herdwick Wool Rugs, Cumberland Sausage and Morecambe Bay Shrimps.